|

 Can You Honestly Tell me if I Have a Voice Worth Developing?

-As I stated above, anybodys voice is worth developing.
-Very few of us are blessed with phenomenal voices, but you can certainly learn to sing well, so that others will enjoy listening to you.
+As I stated above, anybody's voice is worth developing.
+Very few of us are blessed with phenomenal voices.
+But you can certainly learn to sing well, so that others will enjoy listening to you.

 Back to Top